 Step 5.
-Select the Administrator account, right-click, and select Properties from the available options.
+Select the Administrator account, right-click, and choose Properties from the available options.

 Step 8.
 Now, you will notice the down arrow button is removed, and the Administrator account is activated.
 Now, you can log in to the Administrator as well as other accounts too.

 Step 1.
-Click on the Start button and type CMD.
+Click on the Start button and type CMD or Command Prompt.

 net user administrator /active:yes